notaustindaniels/lightrag_n8n/README.md

-# Enhanced LightRAG with Extended API
+# Enhanced LightRAG with Extended API and WebUI

-This repository extends the LightRAG REST API to solve the file_path validation error and add enhanced document management capabilities.
+This repository extends the LightRAG REST API to solve the file_path validation error, add enhanced document management capabilities, and restore the WebUI functionality.

-## Quick Start

-1. Clone or download this repository
-2. Copy `.env.example` to `.env` and add your OpenAI API key
-3. Run `docker-compose up -d --build`
-4. Access the WebUI at http://localhost:9621/webui
-5. Import the n8n workflow and update the endpoint URLs

 ## Problem Solved

 The original LightRAG `/documents/text` endpoint doesn't set a `file_path` field when inserting documents, which causes a Pydantic validation error when retrieving documents via the `/documents` endpoint.
-This enhanced version fixes this issue and adds additional functionality.
+This enhanced version fixes this issue, adds additional functionality, and maintains the WebUI.

 ## Key Features